-The Kaffir Lime leaves are an essential part of many South East Asian dishes likeTom Yum and Thai curries.
-It doesn’t really have a substitute.
-The dried leaves are easily available at large supermarkets but aren’t as strong as the fresh ones.
+The Kaffir Lime leaves, with their trademark double leaves, are an essential part of many South East Asian dishes like Tom Yum, Thai and Malay curries.
+The dried leaves are easily available at large supermarkets here in the UK but aren’t as strong as the fresh ones.
 The leaves have a citrusy, sharp aroma that adds to any dish they’re included in.

 There is no substitute for kaffir lime leaves.
 If you can’t get them, leave them out and finish your dish off with freshly chopped coriander leaves (cilantro).